beast-dev/doc/tutorials/markov_jumps_rewards/markov_jumps_rewards.md

 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 1.0 0.0"/>
 ```

-This makes that clear that the 0's represent the diagonal elements of the matrix (of course, we cannot ge 'jumps' if the CTMC stays in the same state).
-Suppose we only would like to count all jumps from 'Ap' to 'Ef', we need to add the following parameter:
+This makes that clear that the 0's represent the diagonal elements of the matrix (of course, we cannot get 'jumps' if the CTMC stays in the same state).
+Suppose we only would like to count all jumps from 'Ap' to 'Ef', we need to add the following parameter to 'label' that jump:

 ```xml
 		<parameter id="host.ApToEf" value="